 Idle hands are the devil’s playground, and that’s especially true when you’re talking about kids.
 If you give them something to keep them busy until kickoff, it minimizes the chances they’ll plow through every bag of chips in the house and/or punt your friend’s purse into the toilet.

-One super-fun way to distract them (and make precious memories in the process) is to have them help you whip up some adorable-slash-tasty party snacks.
+One super-fun way to distract them (and make precious memories in the process) is to have them help you whip up some adorable-slash-tasty party snacks like this football-shaped cheese ball.

 Have a screening room set up for the kids